Tips for Face Painting Success

-The round brushes are great for drawing your basic objects, i.e. a heart, lighting bolt, star, etc. They are also great for filling that object in with color.
-If you have experience painting you probably have your own favorites - a flat brush, an angle brush (also one of my favorites) - if this is the case buy/use what you are comfortable with, you are the painter so use what works for you.
+The round brushes are great for drawing your basic objects, i.e. a heart, lightning bolt, star, etc. They are also great for filling that object in with color.
+If you have experience painting you probably have your own favorites—a flat brush, an angled brush (also one of my favorites)—if this is the case buy/use what you are comfortable with, you are the painter so use what works for you.

-Like I said, I like the long liner brush - you can also get a liner brush with short hairs - again, purchase whatever you think will work best for you.
+As I said, I like the longliner brush—you can also get a liner brush with short hairs— again, purchase whatever you think will work best for you.
 One of the most important things I can share with you on the "brush front" is TAKE CARE OF YOUR BRUSHES!

-If you are spending your hard earned cash to purchase brushes, take care of them.
+If you are spending your hard-earned cash to purchase brushes, take care of them.
 Do not let your brushes sit in water, brush end down.
 This will bend the hairs - you will not be happy.
 Rinse your brush after each color and then lay it flat in between uses.
-When your are finished your "gig" don't forget to use warm soapy water to clean your brushes.
-Of course you can purchase a brush cleaner, but soap and water work just fine.
+When you are finished your "gig" don't forget to use warm soapy water to clean your brushes.
+Of course, you can purchase a brush cleaner, but soap and water work just fine.
 After you have cleaned your brush - and you have rinsed out all the soap, reshape the tip and then lay the brush flat to dry.
 Also, store your brushes in a container that will not compromise the brush hairs.
 You don't want the hairs to bend.
-Sometimes your new brush will come with a plastic sleeve over the hairs - do not put this back on your brush - believe me it will not go on properly and you will bend the hairs on your brush - not good.
+Sometimes your new brush will come with a plastic sleeve over the hairs - do not put this back on your brush—believe me, it will not go on properly and you will bend the hairs on your brush—not good.
 Should you be able to get this plastic sleeve on properly, the brush hairs may not dry properly which can cause the brush hairs to deteriorate, also not good.
-Your brushes are an investment - take good care of them and they will serve you well for a long time.
+Your brushes are an investment; take good care of them and they will serve you well for a long time.

 Clean Water & Water Bowl